ragingwind/next-jamstack-helloword/README.md

 # Templates

-- cosmicjs-blog: Blog with CosmicJS
+- cosmicjs-blog: Blog with Next.js and CosmicJS

 # License